KrishanSritharar2000/Mental-Maths-Game/README.md

 - Awesome animations to liven up the coins and question boxes

 <img src="images/coin.gif" alt="coin" height="100"/> <img src="images/question.gif" alt="question" height="100"/>

 ---

 ## How to run

 1. Clone the repository locally
-2. Install any verison of Python 🐍 you like
+2. Install any version of Python 🐍 you like
-3. Install the following dependancies using pip
+3. Install the following dependencies using pip
    - pygame
    - pymtx
-4. Run "python main.py"
+4. Run "**python main.py**"
+5. Add new question by editing "**questions.csv**"
-5. Enjoy the game 😃
+6. Enjoy the game 😃

----

-## Documentation

-As part of my A Level coursework, I wrote up a detailed documentation of this project, outlining all stages of development including requirements, design, iterative development, testing, evaluation and maintenance.
-The **248 page**, **90,000 word** documentation can be found here -> [Krishan-Sritharar-Computer-Science-Coursework](../main/Krishan-Sritharar-Computer-Science-Coursework.pdf)

 ---